 What’s more, I can tell you that millions of our brothers and sister in South Sudan have no homes, and so must find shelter wherever possible under extremely unhealthy conditions.
 They are in need of clean water, food and basic sanitation.

-That is why in 1998 we established the Sudan Relief Fund for the purpose of bringing food, clothing, shelter, medical attention and the Gospel of Christ to the people of South Sudan.
+That is why in 1998 we established the Sudan Relief Fund for the purpose of bringing food, clothing, shelter, medical attention and to the people of South Sudan.

 - At the height of the war we dug bore wells wherever and whenever we were able.
 Today, we’re digging more wells and creating healthful, more permanent sources of life-giving water for the people.

 - We’re bringing much-needed health care to a region that until a few years ago had not known medical care of any kind.
-We have built a full-scale, 80-bed hospital, “Mother of Mercy,” the first of its kind in my diocese.
+We have built a full-scale, 80-bed hospital, “Mother of Mercy,” the first of its kind in my diocese, and continues to grow.

 - We’re moving beyond our first makeshift schools to the development of the first full-fledged educational system ever in the diocese.
 We’re graduating students from our primary schools in ever-greater numbers.
 And we’re building classrooms and purchasing benches, desks, books and school supplies for the growing numbers of secondary school students in the region.